-The fourth row of commands from the Path panel are used to change the selected node and segment types.
+The fifth row of commands from the Path panel are used to change the selected node and segment types.
 Nodes can be cusp, smooth or symmetric, while segments can be line, quadratic or cubic.

 - - Change the selected nodes to cusp modes.
 Cusp nodes with not too large angles can have corner shapes.